Radvendii/trackpoint-clusters/readme.md

 ### Limitations

-Due to the way xmodmap works, if you are holding modifier keys when you stop (or start) moving the mouse, the script will not be able to disable (or enable) the mouse buttons, and will freeze up.
-If this happens, all you have to do is take your hands off the keyboard and wait a minute for xmodmap to do it's thing, and then proceed.
+Due to the way `XSetPointerMapping()` works, if you are holding a mouse buttons when you stop (or start) moving the mouse, the script will not be able to disable (or enable) the mouse buttons, and will freeze up.
+If this happens, all you have to do is take your hands off the mouse buttons and wait a minute for the program to do it's thing, and then proceed.
 I haven't noticed this happen too often to me, but if it breaks your workflow, and you find a way to fix it, please send a pull request!

 This script does not reset the state if you `kill` it or exit with `C-c`.
 If you do that, you should run `xmodmap -e 'pointer = 1 2 3'` to enable mouse clicks.
 If you pressed `C-c` by using the click for control, you will have to press and release the right control key on your keyboard.